New Quantum Algorithms for Computing Quantum Entropies and Distances: Introduction

 We also provide a method to block-encode the eigenvalue threshold projector $\Pi_{\supp(A)}$ of $A$ in a quantum state, where $\supp(A)$ is the support of $A$, and $\Pi_S$ is the projector onto subspace $S$.

 \begin{itemize} \item \textbf{Eigenvalue threshold projector}: We propose a method to (approximately) block-encode the eigenvalue threshold projector $\Pi_{\supp(A)}$ of $A$ in a subnormalized density operator (see Lemma \ref{lemma:eigenvalue-threshold-projector}).
-We note that \cite{vAG19} also provided a technique for block-encoding eigenvalue threshold projectors, but they required that $A \geq q\Pi$ for some projector $\Pi$ and the value of $q > 0$ is known in advance.
+We note that a technique for block-encoding eigenvalue threshold projectors was also provided in \cite{vAG19}, but they required that $A \geq q\Pi$ for some projector $\Pi$ and the value of $q > 0$ is known in advance.
 In contrast, our method does not impose any restriction on $A$.
 This method will be used in computing the trace distance (see Section \ref{subsec:quantum-distance} and Theorem \ref{thm:trace-distance}). \end{itemize}

 A comparison between density operators and unitary operators as block-encodings is given in Table \ref{tab:cmp-qsvt}.